DavidCoderror/NEURON-NHL-STATS/README.md

 10. Models are loaded in the backend!

 11. Forgot the main at the bottom o fth backend.
 No wonder it wasnt running!

+12. Turns out when saving the LSTM model.
+We needed to add ".keras" at the end to make it a file for the  backend to access it